apache/spark/docs/sql-data-sources-csv.md

   <tr>
     <td><code>escapeQuotes</code></td>
     <td>true</td>
     <td>A flag indicating whether values containing quotes should always be enclosed in quotes.
-It escapes all values containing a quote character by default.</td>
+Default is to escape all values containing a quote character.</td>
     <td>write</td>
   </tr>
   <tr>
     <td><code>comment</code></td>
     <td>empty string</td>
     <td>Sets a single character used for skipping lines beginning with this character.
-It's disabled by default</td>
+By default, it is disabled.</td>
     <td>read</td>
   </tr>
   <tr>